GeorgiMM/FXCM-task/README.md

 # To run the project:
 Clone the master branch to your PC;
 Import it as a maven project;
+Run maven build of the project
-Add a new  RunConfiguration: goal: clean verify;
+Run the project with Run configuration goal: clean verify;

 # Notes and remarks:
 * Item quantity is a div and it is not possible to add more than one item.
 The tests are simplified with one item per test.